pallupz/covid-vaccine-booking/README.md

 ### Update:
 - We are getting all kinds of attention now - which I don't want to handle.
 So there won't be anymore commits to this repo.
-- To enter the captcha, you may have to close the image first.
-It is synchronous now.

 ### Important:
 - This is a proof of concept project.
 I do NOT endorse or condone, in any shape or form, automating any monitoring/booking tasks. **Use at your own risk.
 Seriously, if you get into legal trouble for using this, I am not liable.**